humanbelnik/c-testing-workflow/README.md

 ## Note:
 1. Multifile C-projects supported
 2. It's not recommended to make data without `make_stdin.sh`.
 If you do so, you'll need to manually write data to readmes and launching `./func_tests/scripts/func_tests.sh` from `proj` folder`
-3. Scripts are mess.
-Code is full of garbage from previous fixes.
-But it works.
-What else we want from bash...?